albertattard/java-boot-camp/04 - Classes, Methods and Objects.md

 Are the objects equal? true
 ```

-The `equals()` method is used a lot by the Java API in conjunction to the [`hashCode()` method](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/lang/Object.html#hashCode()).
+The `equals()` method is used a lot by the Java API in conjunction with the [`hashCode()` method](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/lang/Object.html#hashCode()).
 The relation between these two methods is so strong that the [Effective Java](https://learning.oreilly.com/library/view/effective-java-3rd/9780134686097/) book has an item about this, [Item 11: Always override hashCode when you override equals](https://learning.oreilly.com/library/view/effective-java-3rd/9780134686097/ch3.xhtml#lev11).

 Failing to override the `hashCode()` will make our class incompatible with some Java API.
 Consider the following example.